Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

 Finally, our results explain several outstanding experimental puzzles.
-First, we showed that despite the kinetic energy being comparable to charge ordering transition $T_c$, its role is significantly suppressed.
-However, we demonstrated how the role of kinetic energy is still important for quantitatively capturing the small asymmetry in the experimentally detected $T_c$ at $n=1/3$ and $n=2/3$~\cite{mak_xu2020correlated}.
-Next, by mapping the LR model to an effective NN model that correctly captures the $T_c$, we showed that the GWC is near the MIT, possibly explaining the motifs seen in the STM imagining of Ref. \cite{feng_li2021imaging}.
-Lastly, we demonstrated how experiments can control the charge ordering to magnetic ordering temperature by adjusting the gate-to-sample distance.
-This tuning knob we propose can be used to probe the precise microscopic spin nature of the GWC experimentally.
+First, we showed that despite the kinetic energy being comparable to the charge ordering transition temperature $T_c$, its role is significantly suppressed.
+However, we demonstrated how the kinetic energy is still important for quantitatively capturing the small asymmetry in the experimentally detected $T_c$ at $n=1/3$ and $n=2/3$~\cite{mak_xu2020correlated}. \addt{Next, the conclusion that the effective parameters situate the GWC close to the MIT may suggest it is fragile to added perturbations such as disorder, which in turn may be crucial for explaining the origin of the motifs seen in the STM images of ref. \cite{feng_li2021imaging}.} \addt{Lastly, we predicted the impact of adjusting the gate-to-sample distance on charge and magnetic ordering temperature scales.
+The physical scales for the latter are in the ballpark of what is potentially accessible in spin-resolved STM, and when combined with theoretical calculations this could be used to probe the precise microscopic spin ordering patterns of GWCs.} \\ \\